 Compensation may also be available for pain, suffering, and the emotional trauma that often accompanies such catastrophic injuries.
 Individuals may also need assistance with the costs of rehabilitation, occupational therapy, physical therapy, and more.
 Pursuing a claim with a personal injury lawyer could be necessary to obtain the services and medical care that injury victims need in this situation.

 These are only some of the potential damages that injury victims may be able to seek through a paralysis injury claim.
-Individuals living with these injuries due to the negligence of others may wish to reach out to a paralysis injury attorney in Western PA for guidance about their legal options.
+Individuals living with these injuries due to the negligence of others may wish to reach out to a skilled paralysis injury attorney in Indiana, PA for guidance about their legal options.

 If you or a family member have experienced traumatic injuries such as paralysis due to the wrongdoing of others, you might be entitled to compensation.
-Due to the time limits that exist for filing personal injury claims, you should take care to contact us to speak with a Western PA paralysis injury lawyer as quickly as practicable.
+Due to the time limits that exist for filing personal injury claims, you should take care to contact us to speak with a Western, PA paralysis injury lawyer at Marcus & Mack as quickly as practicable.
 Otherwise, you risk losing your chance to seek compensation and hold others accountable for their wrongful actions.